Safety Harness Rescue Course

 - Using Equipment for Evacuation and Rescue (including practical session)

-Number of Delegates
+Number of delegates permitted

-The course is designed to accommodate a maximum of 6 candidates
+The course is designed to accommodate a maximum of 6 candidates.

-Lectures, printed course material, practical demonstrations and hands-on exercises in inspecting, checking, setting up and using evacuation and rescue equipment using our specially built rescue training rig (currently available at our our London/Essex training centre).
+Lectures, printed course material, practical demonstrations and hands-on exercises in inspecting, checking, setting up and using evacuation and rescue equipment using our specially built rescue training rig (currently available at our London/Essex training centre).

 Successful delegate will receive a Kingfisher Access/Ridgegear Competency Certificate.